code-with-amitk/Code-examples/System-Design/scalable/youtube/design.md

 - Place these nodes in design.

-(Web-server on ECS)
-- least privileges(22 for SSH to only whitelisted IPs).
--Create a private subnet
-- smartcard access

 ## 2. CAPACITY ESTIMATIONS/BOE CALCULATIONS
   - ***Read/Write*** or View/Upload = 200/1
     - Read = Views: 50k/sec